Acupuncture is one of the most popular and effective contemporary healing techniques, practised in almost every country on the globe

 Traditional Chinese Medicine is made up of a number of different specialisms, such as Acupuncture-Moxibustion, Chinese Herbology, Medical dietetics, Therapeutic exercise, and Medical Qigong.

-Medical Qigong is at once the most ancient and most sophisticated of the various branches of TCM – it is the most rarefied and specialised form of TCM treatment.
+Of these various branches of TCM, Medical Qigong is at once the most ancient and most sophisticated – it is the most rarefied and specialised form of TCM treatment.

-Unlike all of the others, it dispenses with the “middle man” – for example acupuncture needles, herbals prescriptions, different food types, various exercises, and the like – and instead immediately and directly connects the Qi of the practitioner – with therapeutic intent – to that of the person being treated.
+Unlike all of the others, it dispenses with the “middle man” – for example acupuncture needles, herbal prescriptions, different food types, various exercises, and the like – and instead immediately and directly connects the Qi of the practitioner, with therapeutic intent, to that of the person being treated.

 While Medical Qigong is undoubtedly one of the most effective forms of medical intervention known to man, it is also, not surprisingly, one of the most intriguing and challenging endeavours for the TCM medical practitioner to embark upon.
 It also the most demanding in terms of the time and effort needed to master it.